a-kanksha-24/exp-thevenin-theorem-iitk/experiment/experiment-name.md

-## Experiment name
-Verification of Superposition and Thevenin's Theorem
+## Verification of Superposition and Thevenin's Theorem